Home Business Education Health

 • Operational disruptions and system inefficiencies

-Common Industries That Rely on These Systems
+Industries Using These Systems

 • Oil and gas pipelines